JulianFeinauer/iotdb-cloud/README.md

 - [ ] Limit Demo Accounts for Users
 - [ ] Send Email when instance is ready
 - [ ] Use TCP with Ingress to reduce external IPs that are needed
+- [ ] Use Proper Operator for Resource management (via CRD) instead of template files

 ## Installation in a Kubernetes Cluster